openml/OpenML/docs/docs/benchmark.md

 ## Creating new benchmark suites
-You can [https://www.openml.org/new/data](upload more datasets) to OpenML, and create new benchmark suites out of them, e.g., for regression and time-series data
+You can [upload more datasets](https://www.openml.org/new/data) to OpenML, and create new benchmark suites out of them, e.g., for regression and time-series data

 This is done by:
-* [https://www.openml.org/new/study](Creating a new study) with the name of the benchmark as the alias.
+* [Creating a new study](https://www.openml.org/new/study) with the name of the benchmark as the alias.
 * Adding new tasks to the study by _tagging_ them with the name of the benchmark.

 Step-by-steps:
-- [https://www.openml.org/new/study](Creating a new study) with name and description
+- [Creating a new study](https://www.openml.org/new/study) with name and description
 - Make the study private to avoid that other people add tasks **TODO: explain how**
 - Indicate that this study is a benchmark suite by setting the "suite" flag  **TODO: explain how**
 - Find the study tag study_X **TODO: explain how**